mamartinod/grip-nulling/docs/index.rst

 Using Neural Posterior Estimation
 =================================
-To use the Neural Posterior Estimation technique, the libraries `LAMPE <https://github.com/probabilists/lampe>`_ and `PyTorch <https://pytorch.org/>`_ must be installed separately.
+To use the Neural Posterior Estimation technique, the libraries `SBI <https://github.com/sbi-dev/sbi>`_ and `PyTorch <https://pytorch.org/>`_ must be installed separately.

 GPU is not necessary to use the NPE feature of GRIP.

 Tutorials
 =========
-Tutorials are available on the `Github <https://github.com/mamartinod/grip>`_ page of the project.
+Tutorials are available on the `Github <https://github.com/mamartinod/grip-nulling>`_ page of the project.

 Navigation